reapzor/FiloFirmata/README.md

 // Register the listener for all messages coming in from the board. firmata.addMessageListener(messageListener);

+// OR Register the listener for all messages coming in for "Channel 2" (Pin or port depending on command) (0 indexed) firmata.addMessageListener(2, messageListener);

 // OR Register the listener for a few specific message types
 // All sysex report firmaware types firmata.addMessageListener(SysexReportFirmwareMessage.class, messageListener);